ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

     until after 2023. {{site.data.keyword.keymanagementserviceshort}} uses
     the Kyber algorithm, which is one of the third round candidates under evaluation.
-    If NIST's research reveals that the Kyber algorithm is not quantum safe, the key exchange mechanism key is still supported by the ECC algorithm.
+    If NIST's research reveals that the Kyber algorithm is not quantum safe, the key exchange mechanism is still protected by the classic TLS algorithms when using the Kyber algorithm in hybrid mode.

 - **Performance results may vary from traditional key algorithms.**
-  The bandwidth requirements of the quantum safe algorithms vary from classic algorithms.
+  The quantum safe algorithm uses a larger key size compared to classic public key algorithms, therefore the network bandwidth requirements will be higher.
 Quantum safe algorithm performance can also be affected by network profile, CPU speed, and API call rates.

 - **Quantum Safe Cryptography implemented in TLS only protects data in transit, not at rest.**
-  The quantum safe algorithms utilized by
-  {{site.data.keyword.keymanagementserviceshort}} protect your data from breach as it travels to a {{site.data.keyword.keymanagementserviceshort}} service endpoint.
+  The quantum safe algorithms utilized by {{site.data.keyword.keymanagementserviceshort}} protect your data from breach as it travels to a {{site.data.keyword.keymanagementserviceshort}} service endpoint.
 Imported root keys(including their associated payloads) are encrypted by TLS session keys.
+Data-at-rest encryption uses symmetric keys and AES 256 symmetric keys are safe from large quantum computer attacks.

 - **{{site.data.keyword.keymanagementserviceshort}} currently only supports Quantum Safe Cryptography for Linux Platforms.**
   {{site.data.keyword.keymanagementserviceshort}} will provide quantum safe cryptography